print-hi/rit/README.md

 ## ToDo

-- All: Implemented seed parameter to allow for better control over simulations
+- All: Implement seed parameter to allow for better control over simulations
 - Pricing: Provide description on the algorithm for each product